khaiowo/Thalindor/Character (dormant character) 1e73e8a5a27e80f4a3fff7c7a1da3d58.md

 ---
 7. The Cradleborn King
 Defeated/Sealed By: Aurum Circle, Verdant Oath, or Doki.
-Scenario:The Cradleborn King is a figure of both prophecy and destiny, and his birth could be manipulated by the powers of Aurum Circle to either ascend him to the throne of Elyndros or crush him before he can rise.
+Scenario:The Cradleborn King is a figure of both prophecy and destiny, and his birth could be manipulated by the powers of Aurum Circle to either ascend him to the throne of Thalindor or crush him before he can rise.
 The Verdant Oath might see his emergence as an existential threat to nature and balance, seeking to prevent his rule by any means necessary.
 If the Cradleborn King is born in the middle of a great war, Doki might find himself caught in the conflict over his fate, potentially siding with or against him depending on which faction can best exploit the king’s power.
 Plot Twist:In a shocking turn, Zorathar may awaken at the exact moment of the Cradleborn King’s birth, seeing his rise as a disruption to the world’s natural balance.
-Zorathar might directly intervene, setting the stage for an apocalyptic conflict that could reshape Elyndros forever.
+Zorathar might directly intervene, setting the stage for an apocalyptic conflict that could reshape Thalindor forever.